 reduce incidence of faults through identification of recurring faults using post mission analysis;

-assist investigation of cause of faults and failures using additional monitored parameters;
+assist in the investigation of cause of faults and failures using additional monitored parameters;

-assist investigation of cause of faults and failures using historical data;
+assist in the investigation of cause of faults and failures using historical data;

-as part of Conditioned Based Maintenance, allow remote review of site equipment condition thus assisting in scheduling Maintenance visits to maximise MTBF.
+As part of Conditioned Based Maintenance (CBM), allow remote review of site equipment condition thus assisting in scheduling Maintenance visits to maximise MTBF.

 AtoN Cost Reduction (affecting cost of providing AtoN service)

-Reduce maintenance visits through use of remote control resets;
+Reduce costs associated to deployment of resources through use of remote control resets;

+Reduce maintenance visits by remote parameter changes;

 reduce maintenance visits by testing of redundant systems using remote control testing;

-reduce costs through identification of recurring faults using post mission analysis;
+Provides data to assist in Root Cause Analysis (RCA) leading to identify common faults and hence reduce costs;

-control and Monitoring system costs should be in proportion to the cost and importance of the systems being monitored;
+RCMS costs should be in proportion to the cost and importance of the AtoN being monitored;

-reduced maintenance visits through use of remote review of site equipment condition and utilising Condition Based Maintenance techniques to reduce Maintenance visits.

 SELECTION OF AtoN TO BE MONITORED

-A decision must be made as to which aids merit the extra security offered by remote monitoring and control described in section 3.
+Based on technological advances, it is advisable where practicable to remotely monitor all AtoN`s.
+In cases of technical or budgetary restrictions, a risk assessment will aid the decision making process to identify those aids that would benefit from the extra security offered by remote monitoring and control described in section 3.
 Typically, the decision is strongly determined by the relative importance of the AtoN in the navigation safety infrastructure.

+Categories of percentage availability - IALA Recommendation R0130

-Deciding which AtoN to use an RCMS system on can be simplified by sub dividing the AtoN into different categories.
-These are generally: Fixed Aids, Floating Aids, AtoN on Offshore structures, AtoN AIS and AtoN on aquaculture sites.
+Deciding which AtoN to use an RCMS on can be simplified by sub dividing the AtoN into different levels of importance.
+These are generally: Fixed Aids, Floating Aids, Offshore structures, AIS, GBAS or other forms of information services or hazard warnings to the mariner and AtoN`s on aquaculture sites.

 Fixed Aids